 Hearing other people talk about their experiences creates a sense of belonging that can make you feel less alone and thus more likely to look for possible solutions without feeling guilt or shame.

-Last but not least, you can ask for help from a certified couples therapist.
-A therapist can help you see the reasons behind your wife’s distancing and make room for connection.
+Last but not least, you can ask for help from a relationship coach.
+A coach can help you see the reasons behind your wife’s distancing and make room for connection.

 They are also the ideal people to be on the lookout for possible signs of postpartum depression.